-The possession of, the use of and/or the smoking of tobacco or tobacco products shall not be allowed within school buildings, buildings owned or used by the Board of Education, school grounds or grounds owned or used by the Board of Education and in vehicles owned or used by the Board of Education.
+The possession of, the use of and/or the smoking of tobacco, tobacco products or vaping devices shall not be allowed within school buildings, buildings owned or used by the Board of Education, school grounds or grounds owned or used by the Board of Education and in vehicles owned or used by the Board of Education.
 This prohibition applies to everyone attending and/or participating in all officially sanctioned school activities on or off school property.